Camium02/ICE-3111-Computer_Vision/Labs/Lab-03/README.md

 institute: School of Computer Science and Electronic Engineering, Bangor University
 ---

-# Lab 3 -- Further Image Analysis Using ImageJ/Fiji
+# Lab 3 -- Introduction to OpenCV in C/C++ and Python, and Point Operators

 - (worth 30% of Assignment 1)